 I come from a military family background, and currently, one of my daughters is married to an Army officer.
 Ruth ’s declaration of devotion is part of my daughter’s mantra:.

 “…Where you go, I will go, and where you stay I will stay…” (Ru 1:16).
 My daughter has learned, like a perennial, to bloom then rebloom where she lands what with is assignments.
-It’s not because of luck as is so often attributed to by people when things turn our well.
+It’s not because of luck as is so often attributed to by people when things turn out well.
 It’s because of her hard work and sacrifice.

-The sacrifices a military family endures with the endless moves, separations, and deployments particularly when raising children is tough.
+The sacrifices a military family endures with the endless moves, separations, and deployments particularly when raising children is hard.
 My daughter and her family facing three overseas military deployments (a few less than a year but still to combat zones) during their first six years of marriage brought many back memories for me except my separations were due to his travels from work demands.
 Missionary Jim Elliot was killed while in ministry with a remote American tribe.
 His wife was with him.
 She, Elisabeth Elliot said, “The will of God is never exactly what you expect it to be.”

 This same daughter began her own life when her father’s work took him away from home for long periods.
 Ironically the same thing occurred to her during her high school years when not only did her father’s traveling increase but all her older sibs at this point were off in college or on military assignments.
 It was just she and me at home.
 She would joke about who was going to clean the house now that everyone was gone.
 I said we would get outside help.
 She then said for me not to worry about me becoming bored what with the other kids gone; she would keep me busy.
 I told her thanks but no thanks I had a life.

 As the 1960’s pop song “I got you Babe” goes “They say our love won’t pay the rent.
-Before it’s earned our money’s all been spent.
-I guess that’s so we don’t have a plot.
+Before it’s earned, our money’s all been spent.
+I guess that’s, so we don’t have a plot.
 But at least I’m sure of all the things we got.”
 That could describe the start of my other daughter’s marriage.
 It is a pure testimony when love, believing in one another, and being in the same spiritual circle can carry a relationship through the hard times.
 They got married before things (completed education, economic means, even a job) were in place.
-As parents, we voiced our concern about not being able to support themselves but they were determined and of legal age.
+As parents, we voiced our concern about not being able to support themselves, but they were determined and of legal age.
 It wasn’t the best of marriage celebration sendoff as I would have wanted for her from me.
 I think as parents we may have counseled with their officiating pastor more than they did.
 Then a baby was conceived at the end of that first year.
 Through their commitment and determination, all our fears were for naught.
 They look to have won the hard win with their marriage commitment and determination now over 13 years.

 I had a concern (minor in the scheme of things) on how one daughter would adapt with common health issues (food allergies and asthma) that my bonus son has but not one ever associated with my family.
 My biological kids are a healthy bunch, so these issues didn’t surface while they were growing up.
-She adjusted what she cooked and they adapted their lifestyles find a region to live more conducive to the enhanced proclivity of his good health.
-Her example serves as a testimony of fulfilling her vows of “in sickness and in health”.
+She adjusted what she cooked, and they adapted their lifestyles find a region to live more conducive to the enhanced proclivity of his health.
+Her example serves as a testimony of fulfilling her vows of “in sickness and in health.”
 It is disappointing and sad when one partner in a marriage is not able to handle that marital mandate and they leave (or run away).